mgoddard-pivotal/pivotal-mysql-workshop/README.md

 The Pivotal MySQL team uses sysbench to benchmark MySQL.
 The approach is documented [here](https://www.howtoforge.com/how-to-benchmark-your-system-cpu-file-io-mysql-with-sysbench#-mysql-benchmark) and the project's GitHub repo is [here](https://github.com/akopytov/sysbench).
-It looks like there is an Ubuntu package available, so we should try to BOSH SSH into one of our MySQL instances, install sysbench, and run the MySQL suite.
-I'll leave this as a TODO for the moment and try to get back to it.
+It looks like there is a [Docker image](https://hub.docker.com/r/perconalab/sysbench/) available, so we could try running it this way, pushing the Docker image to PCF.
+TODO

 ### Demonstrate ability and performance of transaction rollback